 This list of opportunities includes funding resources that aim to serve historically underrepresented populations.
 Each collapsible contains specific information on how to apply for these opportunities outside of SIS.

 The Pedro Zamora Public Policy fellowship is an opportunity for both undergraduate and graduate students seeking experience in public policy and government affairs focused on HIV/AIDS issues.

-Fellows contribute to a variety of assignments including: researching a variety of public health and civil rights issues related to HIV prevention, treatment and care; attending Congressional hearings and coalition meetings; monitoring voting records; reviewing the federal register and Congressional Record; preparation of briefing materials, correspondence, and mailing; and general office administration.
+Fellows contribute to a variety of assignments including: researching a variety of public health and civil rights issues related to HIV prevention, treatment, and care; attending Congressional hearings and coalition meetings; monitoring voting records; reviewing the federal register and Congressional Record; preparation of briefing materials, correspondence, and mailing; and general office administration.
 Students must commit to working a minimum of 30 hours per week for 8 weeks, with a maximum of 26 weeks possible.
 The fellowship also includes a stipend.